 “So when a woman says, ‘Stop it,’ what does that mean to you?
 Go harder?”

 “I didn’t hear you.”
 Whitmore dropped to his knees.
-He grabbed her hand and kissed up her wrist and back down.
+He took her hand and kissed up her wrist and back down.
 “I’m sorry.
 I just wanted to make our relationship more exciting.
 I feel like you’ve been pulling away from me.
 I can’t lose you, Jessica.
 Please don’t leave me.
 I just wanted to surprise you.
 I remember how you said you liked it rough.
 That I’m too focused on making love to you, that it gets boring sometimes.
 You said to let my animal out.
 That’s all I was doing.
 I wanted to show you that I had an animal side.”
 He wiped his tears into her palm and continued kissing her hand, apologizing repeatedly and begging her not to leave.

 Jessica had complained about his lovemaking months ago.
 He always did the same thing—humped her until his back hunched into a tortoise shell, then lowered his face between her thighs and finished her off with his tongue.
 She had gotten bored with it.
 She had wanted him to try new positions.
 He was always so gentle, focused on appeasing her and making sure she felt his compassion in his movements.
 She was sick of making love.
 She was sick of the endless romance.
 She just wanted to have fun.